Netwalls/velo_node_backend/README.md

 - For USDT ERC20, amount is in USDT (6 decimals).
 - For Bitcoin, amount is in BTC (not satoshis).
 - Automatic notifications are created for successful transactions.

+Username resolution rules:

+- If `toUsername` is provided the server will resolve the username to the user's primary address for the specified `chain` and `network`.
+- If a username resolves to multiple addresses for the requested chain/network the API will return `409 Conflict` with an array of matched addresses and require the client to retry with `toAddress` specified.
+- If no address is found for the username on that chain/network the API will return `404 Not Found` with `{ "error": "Username not found for requested chain/network" }`.

 ---